MartaGDC/Queering-the-map/README.md

     - Gender marker change
     - Hate crimes based on sexual orientation or gender identity are an aggravating circumstance

 The values considered were the mean between 2017 and present time, considering that the webpage started in 2017 and there is no data available about the dates of the comments.
-In case of missing values, these were imputed calculating the mean value for each variable missing grouping by region and income group, as these were the ones that seem more associated with the continuous variables (no statistical test was done to check this hypothesis).
+In case of missing values, these were imputed calculating the mean value for each variable missing, grouping by region and income group, as these were the ones that seemed more associated with the continuous variables (no statistical test was done to check this hypothesis).

 The nature of the discurse was defined by the sentiment determined with the nltk Python library, and the emotionality.